dmarti/CAPCA/README.md

 ad is shown to users in Germany before the video is blocked there, then the California advertiser should be notified even if the video is still available to users in California.
-This is about protecting a brand owner's reputation as seen by the audience they are paying to reach, not about the speech-related laws of particular countries.
+The problem being addressed by this proposal is the advertiser's reputation as seen by the audience they are paying to reach.

 This disclosure would be similar to the existing [Data Security Breach Reporting](https://oag.ca.gov/privacy/databreach/reporting) required under  (California Civil Code s.
 1798.29(a) [agency] and California Civ.
 Code s.
 1798.82(a).

 ## Cost - Please describe the estimated cost of proposal and identify the entity that would pay for the proposal.
 If state would pay, please identify a source for the funding and where you would recommend cutting state spending to pay for the proposal.